 A great resource for what supplies are a great deal versus overpriced is The Krazy Coupon Lady’s Free stock-up price list.
 You do need to sign up for her email list to get the price list but it is well worth it and you can always unsubscribe if you don’t like all the money she can save you.
 The Krazy Coupon Lady posts a lot of back to school deals as well as other deals.
 She won’t disappoint you.

 Collect store ads from your local newspaper.
 You can also use the app Flipp to browse various store ads.
 This way you can see what is on sale this week at each store and plan your shopping trips.
 Make sure you look for ads that have clothing as well as school supplies.

 Find which stores price match.
 Walmart no longer does but stores like Staples and Target do.
 It can save you from running from store to store to get the best deal.
-Just bring the competitors ad to the store with you.
+Just bring the competitor’s ad to the store with you.
 When a store price matches, they will ask you to show them the competing store’s ad to verify the price before marking down their price.
-Check the store website or their customer service desk for details.
+Check the store website or their customer service desk for their policies.